Abdominal Liposuction: Surgical Removal of Excess Fat

 is minimized by medication called epinephrine in the saline solution.
 Any

 bruising that may occur tends to subside over a period of 10 to 15 days.

 About 90% of patients can actually see at least some improvement in their

 silhouette one week after surgery.
 However, because of the slow resolution

 of post surgical swelling, the ultimate results following tumescent liposuction

 What are the limitations and alternatives to liposuction?

-Liposuction is not means to lose or
+Liposuction is not means to

 control weight.
 It is a procedure